maelfabien/maelfabien.github.io/_pages/bgd.md

     nav: sidebar-sample
 ---

-A series of articles dedicated to Big Data analytics.
+A series of articles dedicated to Big Data analytics and Data Engineering.
 All codes and exercises of my blog are hosted on GitHub in a dedicated repository :

 <div class="github-card" data-github="maelfabien/Machine_Learning_Tutorials" data-width="100%" data-height="" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>